cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

-## **2023** Linda, Robert and the Colonel
+## **2023** Linda, Robert, and the Colonel

-<span style="font-variant:small-caps;">The colonel stood up,</span> supported both hands on the meeting table and looked threateningly at Linda and Robert sitting opposite him.
-Linda looked very concentrated.
+<span style="font-variant:small-caps;">The Colonel stood up,</span> supported both hands on the meeting table and looked threateningly at Linda and Robert sitting opposite him.
+Linda seemed very concentrated.
 Then he suddenly hit the table with his flat hand.

 Colonel: "YOU HAVE FULLY REVOLVED!
 You're from Washington.
 You think you can do better than us at Ground Zero.
 Don't you get it?
 We're dealing with the most dangerous people in the world.
 If we make mistakes, then people die, many people, Americans!
-You can't just intervene from any armchair without breaking things.
+You can't just intervene from an armchair without breaking things.

 "The only way that boy's out of my house today is over my dead body!"
 He snorted.
 "That's just another one of his deposits anyway.
 He's done stuff here before, I'm telling you.
 One of my men resigned because of him.
 He's writing parking tickets in New York now.
-I bet some of his friends whispered something in your ear and you fall for it.
+I bet some of his friends whispered something in your ear, and you fall for it.
 I say you won't get it for three weeks at the earliest.
 "If he is no longer a danger until then."